allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 There are some missing spots that we want to cover in the next versions.
 The big things are:

-* Metrics
+* metrics,
-* Monitoring
+* monitoring,
-* Infrastructure management
+* infrastructure management.

 Right now, BigFlow works only on GCP.
 We might expand to Hadoop or other cloud environments if a need appears.